Brand development that increases sales velocity, guaranteed.

 Marketing Strategy

 Deciding to go with a line or brand extension changes how you approach your marketing strategy.
 Are you willing to commit financially to market a product to those who do not know your name?
-Or is it better to leverage your brand loyalty and market to your existing customer?
+Or is it better to leverage your brand loyalty and market to your existing customers?

 Line Extension VS. Brand Extension Testing